-Health science (HLED 214 or equivalent) Physical activity courses (5 quarters, 21⁄2 units) Religion, 18 units (to include RELT 245; and RELH 254, 485)
+Health science (HLED 214 or equivalent) Physical activity courses (5 quarters, 21⁄2 units)

+Religion, 18 units (to include RELT 245; and RELH 254, 485)

-Renewal of the Standard Certificate (denominational credential) The renewal requirement for the Standard Certificate or for the fifth-year program requires that two of the following areas be taken if not included in the four-year program: (1) art/music, (2) children's literature, (3) physical education.
-(See page 4 of Certification Requirements, K-12 for North American Division Seventh-day Adventist schools.)
+Renewal of the Standard Certificate (denominational credential) The renewal requirement for the Standard Certificate or for the fifth-year program requires that two of the following areas be taken if not included in the four-year program: (1) art/music; (2) children's literature; (3) physical education, applied arts, computers in the classroom.
+(See page 5 of Certification Requirements, K-12 for North American Division Seventh-day Adventist schools.)
 These requirements may be fulfilled through the following options: